sweetmentor/Str4-eCommerce-App/README.md

 ### Codes

-* Some of the codes used for this project are results of google search and classroom based work adapted and refactord to meet the project need.
+* Some of the codes used for this project are results of google search and classroom based work adapted and refactored to meet the project need.